Saturn-Chao-He/Construction-Site-Tracking/README.md

 ## Cite
 If this project is useful in your research, please cite:
 > He, C., & Hu, D. (2025).
-LiDAR-based Monitoring System for Construction Site: A Non-machine-learning Approach.
+A LiDAR-Driven Framework for Real-Time Monitoring and Speed Tracking on Construction Sites.